Bernese Mountain Dog CC Awards

 A few extracted Figures

 From the links below you can access lots of different tables showing the biggest wining dogs and bitches, the highest achieving kennels over the years, a complete list of all CC winners, a complete list of all judges who have awarded BMD CCs and which dogs each of them awarded their CCs to as well as an historical list of judges and CC winners at our club Championship Show and Crufts.
-Finally there is a complete chronological list of all 45 plus years of BMD Championship shows.
+Finally there is a complete chronological list of all the years of BMD Championship shows since the first in 1977.

-The show by show calendar list of CC winners should be updated regularly but the summary lists will only be recalculated from time to time with the latest show included in the figures being stated within the section.
+The show by show calendar list of CC winners should be updated regularly but the summary lists will only be recalculated from time to time, maybe only annually, with the latest show included in the figures being stated within the section.

-Looking at the list of all CC winning dogs you can see that the highest number of CCs won by any Bernese is 54 by Carole Hartley-Mair’s Champion Meadowpark High Class (Milo) between late 2015 and mid 2019 just pipping former record holder Michelle Gurney’s bitch Champion Monalou Nelly Pledge whose total is even more remarkable for a bitch who took time out to have three litters.
-In addition to his CCs the impressive Milo collected an unprecedented, by any Bernese, run of group and Best In Show wins.
+Looking at the list of the top CC winning dogs and bitches combined you can see that the highest number of CCs won by any Bernese is 54 by Carole Hartley-Mair’s Champion Meadowpark High Class (Milo) between late 2015 and mid 2019 just pipping former record holder Michelle Gurney’s bitch Champion Monalou Nelly Pledge whose total is even more remarkable for a bitch who took time out to have three litters.
+In addition to his CCs the impressive Milo collected an unprecedented, by any Bernese, run of group and Best In Show placings and wins.
 Moving down the list of the most CC winners there are then 5 more males before the next bitch, which at 36 CCs less, further highlights the achievements of Nelly Pledge who won her CCs between 2002 and 2009.

 The list of Kennel bred CC winning dogs also has Meadowpark at the top of the list with a distinct gap to the followers namely Monalou and Fortonpark, the list shows numbers of CCs and the number of CC winning dogs bred by each kennel.